Veronika Kucharová Pettersen

 The 50 latest publications is shown on this page.
 See all publications in Cristin here →

-I explore metabolite and protein signatures of the gut microbiome to understand its biochemical functions.
+I explore metabolite and protein signatures of the gut microbiome to understand its functions.
 I am interested in how the microbiome mediates colonization resistance against pathogens, how it is linked to cancer development, and how it is formed in infancy.
 I use the knowledge of these essential gut microbiome functions to formulate strategies for disease prevention.

 Gut Microbiome-based Biomarkers to Prevent Infections by Antimicrobial Resistant Bacteria in Infancy